 I have been a curator for nearly twenty years, and I have worked in the fine arts industry globally.
 In 2002, I started to bring the arts together with charities and good causes.
 We have done various public exhibitions, trails, and auctions to benefit various causes such as preserving lions, rhinos, and now tigers.
 To raise funds and awareness, art is a good vehicle for bringing causes and complex ideas to the public's attention, but in a playful and engaging way.

 In the exhibition, there are more than 40 artists participating from all over the world.
 How did you bring this group together?

 Many of the fine artists have taken on the tiger challenge, really considering the work very much as though they were in their studio.
 I would just like to emphasize that the works that have been created are fine artworks, and not merely decorative.
-Each one is profound, with a narrative that takes the viewer through to a thought or an idea - of what it might mean to us all if we did not have tigers in our world.
+Each one is profound, with a narrative expresses a thought or an idea – of what it might mean to us all if we did not have tigers in our world.

 There are a mix of tiger sculptures on the the trail itself and unique artworks in the exhibition.
 What was the process for deciding on the type of work?